To enjoy the benefits of WASAC you need to join!

 In 2014 UWA hosted the 19th Indigenous Nationals which UWA won for a record 7th time.
+It also hosted the event in 2019 where nearly 450 Indigenous staff and students attended.
 This year, UWA will attend the 25th Indigenous Nationals in an attempt to become the most successful team ever and win an 8th Championship.

-The Nationals, now held during the mid-year break, will this year be held 28 June - 2 July and it provides a unique opportunity to bring together Aboriginal and Torres Strait Islander university students from around the country to participate and compete at a national level in mixed sports including basketball, netball, volleyball and touch football as well as an Indigenous cultural game.
+The Nationals, now held during the mid-year break, will this year be held in NSW at The University of Newcastle 20-24 June and it provides a unique opportunity to bring together Aboriginal and Torres Strait Islander university students from around the country to participate and compete at a national level in mixed sports including basketball, netball, volleyball and touch football as well as an Indigenous cultural game.

 Since its inception in 1995, the aim of the gathering has been to promote unity, interaction and friendly competition between Aboriginal and Torres Strait Islander tertiary students.
 The Nationals offer an opportunity to promote Aboriginal and Torres Strait Islander people and culture in a positive light, and each year the Nationals receive increasing exposure in both mainstream and Indigenous media.